Ivan2san/CultureCrunch_Pitch_for_Agecare/replit.md

 - Current flow focuses on Vision → Problem → Why Now → Solution → How It Works → ROI Calculator
 - Removed LeaderDashboardDemo, GenosEIDiagram, ResponsiveShowcase, and ProductFlowSection components to simplify user journey and maintain focus on core value proposition
 - Reimagined Solution section with executive-focused clarity: hero value statement ("What it is"), three benefit cards ("What changes for you"), and 6-week timeline with alternating layout ("What you get in 6 weeks")
-- Redesigned How It Works section featuring a compelling circular loop diagram for the weekly rhythm (AI Brief → Accountability Conversation → Micro-action → Tracking → Evidence → feeds back) on desktop with mobile-friendly vertical flow, plus expandable 6-week install timeline for organizational view
+- Redesigned How It Works section featuring a compelling circular loop diagram for the weekly rhythm (Weekly Brief → Team Check-In → Micro-action → Tracking → Evidence → feeds back) on desktop with mobile-friendly vertical flow, plus expandable 6-week install timeline for organizational view
 - Implemented subtle parallax scrolling effects across Vision, Problem, Why Now, Solution, How It Works, and ROI sections with gentle speeds (±0.05-0.1) on decorative elements only to maintain interactive content functionality

 **October 17, 2025**: Added Advisors section featuring strategic advisors (Ben Palmer - CEO of Genos International, Gourab Rout - Enterprise Architect, and placeholder for Psychosocial Safety specialist).
 Section follows Team structure with purple-themed cards positioned between Team and Ask sections.

-**October 16, 2025**: Strategic terminology shift from "Intelligence" to "AI" throughout the platform messaging, reflecting more direct and recognizable positioning in the market.
+**October 16, 2025**: Strategic terminology shift from "Intelligence" to "AI" throughout the platform messaging, reflecting more direct and recognizable positioning in the market. *Note: This decision was later reversed on October 21, 2025, when all AI references were removed in favor of outcome-focused language.*

 ## System Architecture